Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: PHYSICAL EXPERIMENTS

 \section{PHYSICAL EXPERIMENTS}

-We also validate our algorithm with a team of $4$ Crazyflie nano-quadrotors inside a $10 \times 6$\,\si{m} workspace with a Vicon motion tracking system.
-We fix the robots' height and yaw angles.
-In the experiment, the robots are tasked to navigate through a cluttered environment.
-Since the Crazyflie quadrotors have limited onboard sensing and computation capabilities, we conduct computation on a centralized computer and broadcast the control inputs through WIFI to each quadrotor in real time to emulate distributed computation.
-We provide the exact obstacle positions in our experiments, but in practice they can be estimated through onboard perception, for example using LiDAR or RGB-D cameras together with SLAM or VIO-based state estimation algorithms.
+We also validate our algorithm with a team of $8$ Crazyflie nano-quadrotors inside a $10 \times 6$\,\si{m} workspace with a Vicon motion-tracking system.
+We fix the robots' heights and yaw angles.
+In the experiment, the robots are tasked with navigating through a cluttered environment.
+Since the Crazyflie quadrotors have limited onboard sensing and computational capabilities, we perform computation on a centralized computer and broadcast the control inputs through Wi-Fi to each quadrotor in real time.
+Non-circular obstacles in the physical experiments are conservatively approximated by enclosing circular regions to ensure safety.
+We provide the exact obstacle positions in our experiments, but in practice, they can be estimated through onboard perception, for example, using LiDAR or RGB-D cameras together with SLAM- or VIO-based state-estimation algorithms.

-Figure~\ref{fig:demo} shows the executed trajectories of the quadrotors, which demonstrates the quadrotors successively maintains connectivity and achieves the navigation goal.
+Figure~\ref{fig:demo} shows the executed trajectories of the quadrotors, demonstrating that the team maintains connectivity when feasible and achieves its navigation goal.